Divya-Barvalia/VPN-In-The-Cloud/README.md

 <h1 align="center">🌐 Cloud-Based VPN with AWS & OpenVPN</h1>

 <p align="center">
-  A practical lab deploying a secure, free VPN server in the cloud using Amazon Web Services and OpenVPN for encrypted traffic tunneling.
+  A project in which I deployed a secure, free VPN server in the cloud using Amazon Web Services and OpenVPN for encrypted traffic tunneling.
 </p>

 <hr/>